We often hear our dogs whine, but it’s not always clear why they’re doing it.

 Socializing can be frightening or stressful for some dogs, especially if they haven’t been officially trained to meet other dogs and people.
 So, you may find that less confident dogs are appeasing you or the situation, rather than openly greeting strangers.

 When our pups get excited, they make noise, and you’ll probably have noticed that whining is one of those noises!
-You’ll know your dog is excited when they start to wiggle their body and wag their tail, and that’s often accompanied by the sound of a high-pitched whine.
+You’ll know your dog is excited when they start to wiggle their body and wag their tail, and that can often be accompanied by the sound of a high-pitched whine.

 It’s likely that the more excitable pups will make even louder and bigger gestures, such as barking, jumping and perhaps looking a little crazy.
-If you think your dog istoo excitable in certain situations, such as when they meet new people, it’s worth training them to be calmer or have self-control, which can be done at home or with a personal trainer.
+If you think your dog istoo excitable in certain situations, such as when they meet new people, it’s worth training them to be calmer or have self-control, which can be done at home or with an ethical obedience trainer.

 It’s heartbreaking to leave a dog alone, no matter what their age!
 Especially when they cry.
 Whining can be a sound that represents the sadness they feel when they don’t have your attention anymore, and it’s very common among puppies.